 You build a presentation on your laptop screen and stuff looks fine.
 The image looks a tiny bit fuzzy, but it’s not a big deal right?
 Not on 13" 1440x900px, but at 16' diagonal and an unknown resolution projector?
 Ugh… it can get messy.
 When I search for pictures for presentations I tweak Google to look for Large images (It’s under the tools Tools menu item):

 Everything else aside from that with pictures is pretty minior.
 My only other thought is don’t over do it.
 Images should enhance your message for the most part, not dominate it (much like theme).
-I make heavy use of transparency (setting it down to <50% often) to soften the impact of images on my slides, but that’s just my style.
+I make heavy use of transparency (setting it down to less than 50% often) to soften the impact of images on my slides, but that’s just my style.

 Size, Fonts, & Colors